Doubly robust and computationally efficient high-dimensional variable selection: Finite-sample assessment

 \subsection{Data-generating model}

 We pick $s$ of the $p$ variables to be nonnull at random.
 Let $\mathcal{S}$ denote the set of nonnulls.
-We then define our data-generating model as follows:
+The data-generating model for $\ey \mid \rx$ is as follows:

-Here, the covariance matrix $\Sigma(\rho)$ is an AR(1) matrix with parameter $\rho$; that is, $\Sigma(\rho)_{ij} = \rho^{|i-j|}$.
-Therefore, the entire data-generating process is parameterized by the five parameters $(n, p, s, \rho, \theta)$; see Table \ref{tab:gam sim parameters}.
+Meanwhile, the data-generating model for $\rx$ follows an HMM with binary observations and 5 hidden states.
+The transition probabilities are defined as follows: the last hidden state is absorbing, and the rest have probability stay\_prob of staying in the same state, and $1 - \text{stay\_prob}$ of moving up one state.
+The emission probabilities are defined as follows: the first state emits 0 or 1 with equal probability, while the rest emit zero with probability 0.9.
+Only the stay\_prob parameter is varied.
+Therefore, the entire data-generating process is parameterized by the five parameters $(n, p, s, \text{stay\_prob}, \theta)$; see Table \ref{tab:rf sim parameters}.
+In this section, we let $n$ denote the \emph{total} sample size, i.e. the combined size of $D_1$ and $D_2$.
 We vary each of the five parameters across five values each, setting the remaining to the default values (in bold).